 - To provide information about emergency closings or safety notifications

 To carry out the above uses, we retain records in the form of both paper files and digital data linked to an individual's name.
-Administrative Procedure 3.102, details the length of time that certain hard copies of records are kept, but because paper files are typically converted into digital files for recordkeeping and analysis, individuals should assume that data is stored in perpetuity to be retrieved as needed for any of the above uses.
+Records Retention and Disposal 3.102 details the length of time that certain hard copies of records are kept, but because paper files are typically converted into digital files for recordkeeping and analysis, individuals should assume that data is stored in perpetuity to be retrieved as needed for any of the above uses.

 Validity of Data